gundalow/proposals/auto-install-roles.md

 *Date*: 24/02/2016

 This is a combination of ideas taken from IRC, the ansible development group, and conversations at the recent contributor's summit.
-It also incorporates most of the ideas from Approach 1 (above) with two notable texceptions: 1) it elmintates maintaing a roles file (or what we think of today as requirements.yml); and 2) it does not include the definition of rolesdir in the playbook.
+It also incorporates most of the ideas from Approach 1 (above) with two notables exceptions: 1) it eliminates maintaining a roles file (or what we think of today as requirements.yml); and 2) it does not include the definition of rolesdir in the playbook.

 Here's the approach: